X

 Taxable income brackets are adjusted annually for inflation.

 Only educational expenses can be deducted for income tax purposes.
-No deductions are allowed for dependents, mortgage interest or medical expenses, as in the United States.
+Unlike in the United States, no deductions are allowed for dependents, mortgage interest or medical expenses.
 Married couples must file separate returns.

-Individuals who receive an annual income of more than 409,281.01 DOP from non wage sources must file a tax declaration every year, on or before March 31.
+Individuals who receive an annual income of more than 416,220.00 DOP from non-wages sources must file a tax declaration every year, on or before March 31.

 Capital Gains Tax

-The Dominican Tax Code defines capital gain as the difference between the sale price of a capital asset and its acquisition price or production cost adjusted for inflation.
-In the case of assets subject to depreciation, the rate of inflation is applied to the residual value adjusted for inflation.
-This adjustment avoids the unfairness of having to pay taxes on the price increase due to inflation, as is the norm in the United States and other countries.
+The Dominican Tax Code defines a capital gain as the difference between the sale price of a capital asset and its acquisition price or production cost, adjusted for inflation.
+For assets subject to depreciation, inflation adjustments are applied to the residual value.
+This adjustment prevents taxpayers from being unfairly taxed on price increases caused solely by inflation —a feature not typically available in the United States and many other countries.
+Unlike other jurisdictions, there are no exemptions from the payment of capital gains taxes, even if the proceeds of a sale are used for long-term investments.

-Capital gains are calculated only in Dominican pesos.
+Capital gains calculations must be made exclusively in Dominican pesos.

-The Goods and Services Tax (GST), known locally as ITBIS, its Spanish acronym, is a value-added tax of 18% applicable to the sale and importation of most goods and services.
-For imports, the GST is calculated on the CIF (cost, insurance and freight) value of the goods plus applicable duty.
-A reduced rate of 16% applies to certain food products.
+The Goods and Services Tax (GST), known locally by its Spanish acronym ITBIS, is a value-added tax of 18% applied to the sale and importation of most goods and services.
+For imports, the GST is calculated based on the CIF (cost, insurance, and freight) value plus any applicable customs duties.
+A reduced GST rate of 16% applies to specific food products.

-The 18% GST tax must be added to every invoice issued for goods and services.
-The individual or business entity receiving the GST must pay out the tax to the DGII in the first 20 days of the following month.
-Non compliance is subject to a 10% surcharge for the first month and 4% for each month thereafter, in addition to 1.1% penalty for each month or fraction of a month.
+The 18% GST must be explicitly added to each invoice issued for goods and services.
+Individuals or business entities that collect GST are required to remit it to the DGII within the first 20 days of the subsequent month.
+Noncompliance results in a 10% surcharge for the first month overdue, an additional 4% for each following month, and a monthly penalty of 1.1% for each month or fraction thereof.

-Taxpayers can deduct from the total GST received any GST paid by them to suppliers, vendors, customs, etc.
+Taxpayers may deduct from the total GST collected any GST amounts paid to suppliers, vendors, customs, and similar entities.

-Some goods and services are exempted from the GST tax, such as basic foodstuffs, medicines, fuels, fertilizers, books, magazines, educational materials, financial services, transportation, home rentals, utilities, educational and cultural services, and exports of goods.
+Certain goods and services are exempt from GST, including basic foodstuffs, medicines, fuels, fertilizers, books, magazines, educational materials, financial services, transportation, residential rentals, utilities, educational and cultural services, and goods intended for export.

 Excise Tax

-The amount of the exemption is adjusted annually for inflation.
+The exemption threshold is adjusted annually for inflation.

 Tax Incentives